fsdp15/conjugated-gradient-solver/README.txt

 This is an implementation of the Conjugated Gradient method just for testing purposes.
-It generates a random sparse matrix and uses a singe array to store it.
+It generates a random sparse matrix and uses a single array to store it.

 Operation: